Government IT Contractor Dev Technology Expanding in Reston

 Last year, Comstock submitted plans to Fairfax County to redevelop the site, looking to demolish one of the buildings and construct 1.3 million square feet of office, 469 residential units, a 163,000-square-foot hotel, 30,000 square feet of retail and a 12,000-square-foot child care center across the property.
 No decision has been made yet on the plans.

-The Virginia Economic Development Partnership worked with the Fairfax County Economic Development Authority to secure the project for Virginia and will support Dev Technology’s job creation through the Virginia Jobs Investment Program, which provides funding to companies creating new jobs.
+Working with the Fairfax County Economic Development Authority, the Virginia Economic Development Partnership secured the state project and will support Dev Technology’s job creation through the Virginia Jobs Investment Program, which provides funding to companies creating new jobs, per the statement.

 Keith Loria can be reached at Kloria@commercialobserver.com.